"No one sees Gold, but Gold sees everything

 , and The Masquerade

-be a combination of all three for the trope to be in effect.
+in combination.
 Like the first two, the character never makes an appearance with enough weight to establish whether he's real or not, but this is done deliberately

 either by his Mooks